npnelson/ExpressionSample/README.md

 # ExpressionSample
-repo for possible .NET core or EFCore Bug
+repo for possible EntityFramework Core Bug

 <b>This sample requires the installation of SQL LocalDb</b>.
 I used SQL2016 LocalDb.